Ryan Kalish: 2014

 On December 13, 2013, Kalish signed a minor league deal with an invitation to spring training with the Chicago Cubs.

 On March 27, 2014, the team announced Kalish would be on the Cubs' opening day roster.
 Kalish hit .275 with 6 stolen bases in 7 attempts during spring training.
 He was sent down to Triple-A Iowa on August 8, so that he could have more at bats, and recalled in early September.

 In 2014, Kalish batted .248 in 121 at bats, playing all three outfield positions.
 He cleared waivers and was sent to Iowa outright in October, which removed him from the Cubs' 40-man roster.

-In November, Kalish declined the assignment to Iowa, making him a free agent.
+On November 1, Kalish declined the assignment to Iowa, making him a free agent.

-Second stint with Cubs (2016-2017)
+On December 17, 2014, Kalish signed a minor league contract with the Toronto Blue Jays organization that included and invitation to major league spring training.
+On January 9, 2015, it was announced that the deal had fallen through for unknown reasons, and Kalish returned to free agency.

+2016

 On March 6, 2016, Kalish signed a minor league deal with the Chicago Cubs.
 He was assigned to the Triple-A Iowa Cubs to begin the 2016 season.
 The Cubs purchased his Iowa contract on May 3, and he was brought up to the major league teams's 25-man roster.

 On May 7, 2016, Kalish entered a game against the Washington Nationals as a pinch hitter in the 6th inning.
 With the bases loaded, two outs, and the Nationals leading 4 to 3, Kalish hit a two-run single to left field to give the Cubs the lead.
 The Cubs went on to win the game 8 to 5.
 He hit .286 for the Cubs in seven games.
-On May 14, the Cubs designated him for assignment; on May 15, they announced that Kalish had cleared waivers and had been sent to the AAA minor league Iowa Cubs.
+On May 14, the Cubs designated him for assignment; on May 15, they announced that Kalish had cleared waivers and had been sent to the Triple-A Iowa Cubs.
 He batted .368/.471/.509 for Iowa in 21 games.
 In July Kalish went on the disabled list with a knee injury and planned to undergo surgery; he anticipated that recovery would take a year, and that he would be unable to play until mid-2017.

 Kalish was re-signed to a minor league deal with the Cubs on April 4, 2017.
-He spent the season with the Iowa Cubs, and elected free agency on November 6, 2017.
+Kalish elected free agency following the season on November 6, 2017.

 Personal life

-Kalish is a co-owner of Birdman Bats along with former Red Sox teammate Lars Anderson.
-Kalish has been an owner of Birdman Bats since 2018.
+Since 2018, Kalish is a co-owner of Birdman Bats, a manufacturer of wooden baseball bats, along with former Red Sox teammate Lars Anderson.

+As of mid-2025, Kalish resides in Thailand and is a real estate investor in Indonesia.